 Cost of Ownership

 Designers of other comparable rivals have done better in trimming off the kilos - and that shows in the projected range figures they deliver.
-A Tesla Model Y Performance Dual Motor manages 280 miles; a BMW iX3 delivers 285 miles; an Audi Q4 e-tron 50 quattro manages 295 miles; a Polestar 2 Long Range Dual Motor model (with exactly the same battery pack and powertrain) manages up to 298 miles; and a Ford Mustang MACH-E AWD 76kWh model delivers up to 335 miles.
+A Tesla Model Y Performance Dual Motor manages 280 miles; a BMW iX3 delivers 285 miles; an Audi Q4 e-tron 50 quattro manages 295 miles; a Polestar 2 Long Range Dual Motor model (with exactly the same battery pack and powertrain as the C40 AWD) manages up to 298 miles; and a Ford Mustang MACH-E AWD 76kWh model delivers up to 335 miles.
 Even to achieve this Volvo's stated figure, you're going to need to make a lot of use of the 'One Pedal Drive' feature that maximises regenerative braking.

 Still, at least charging times are competitive.
 Overnight charging via a home wallbox will occupy around 8 hours.
-When out and about, if you come across a 150kW public rapid charger, you'll be able to replenish from empty to 80% in just 40 minutes.
+When out and about, if you come across a 150kW public rapid charger, you'll be able to replenish from 10% to 80% in just 32 minutes.
 There are of course, lots of taxation advantages in running an EV.
 With this one, as with its main rivals, you'll be rated at just 1% for BiK Benefit-in-Kind taxation for the first tax year of use, and at only 2% for the subsequent two years.

-For now though, you can't help but feel that many of those who choose a C40 are people would have also been quite satisfied with the XC40 Recharge Pure Electric model it's based on.
+For the time being, you can't help but feel that many of those who choose a C40 are people would have also been quite satisfied with the XC40 Recharge Pure Electric model it's based on.
 Volvo talks of the need for the kind of younger demographic who'll presumably find the C40's more coupe-style looks appealing.
 But then adds that it expects older folk to like it too.
 Ultimately, no one is quite sure how precisely the EV market is going to develop.
 But Volvo is keen to make sure all the bases are covered.